inkstitch/inkstitch/collections/_docs/en/001-001-install.md

 #### macOS

-macOS requires a special download method.
+macOS Catalina requires a special download method.
 If you download the Ink/Stitch release through the browser, you'll receive messages such as **"'xxxx' cannot be opened, because the developer cannot be verified"**.
-This happens because we did not buy a Developer ID Certificate.
-You can avoid those messages by downloading Ink/Stitch with `curl`:
+This happens because we did not pay Apple yearly for a developer id.
+You can avoid those messages by downloading Ink/Stitch with `curl` via Terminal App:

+_for Inskscape 1.0 the `cd $directory` is different, please check and confirm the directory in your preferences_

 ```
 $ cd ~/.config/inkscape/extensions